-Born in Milwaukee, WI, and having lived FOREVER in San Jose, CA, she currently makes her home in Texas where her favorite activities include attending concerts and musicals with her husband and playing with her incredibly talented grandchildren!
+Born in Milwaukee, WI, and having lived forever in San Jose, CA, she currently makes her home in Texas where her favorite activities include attending concerts and musicals with her husband and playing with her incredibly talented grandchildren!

-Online Interview Link
+Online Interview Links

 A Media Kit page will be available soon.